Send email for updates

 Confirmation that brief advice to risky drinkers identified in accident and emergency departments can cut drinking and reduce the chance of further injuries and readmissions; the issue now is why this happens sometimes but not always.

-The authors searched for English-language reports of studies which randomly allocated injured emergency department patients to normal care plus a brief alcohol intervention or to normal care without the intervention or with an alternative.
+Summary The authors searched for English-language reports of studies which randomly allocated injured emergency department patients to normal care plus a brief alcohol intervention or to normal care without the intervention or with an alternative.
 Usually the intervention consisted of a single session of advice lasting up to an hour in the department itself or during later care, but some studies used computerised interventions or arranged 'booster' contacts.
 Studies aimed to test whether these reduced drinking, alcohol-related consequences, or injuries measured up to a year later.
 14 reports were found based on 13 studies from the USA and Europe.
 Generally they targeted patients identified by screening procedures as risky or hazardous drinkers.
 Of the 12 which reported before and after measures, 11 found significant effects of the intervention on at least some of the outcomes: alcohol intake; risky drinking; alcohol-related negative consequences; and injury frequency.
 Five studies found no significant differences between outcomes for patients allocated to different interventions or to a control group.
 More intensive interventions tended to yield more favourable results.
 Intervention patients achieved greater reductions than control group patients, although there was a tendency for control groups also to show improvements.
 Variations in study protocols, alcohol-related recruitment criteria, screening and assessment methods, and injury severities limit the conclusions that can be drawn.

 commentary The authors felt differences between the studies were so great as to preclude an attempt to meta-analytically A study which uses recognised procedures to summarise quantitative results from several studies of the same or similar interventions to arrive at composite outcome scores.
 Usually undertaken to allow the intervention's effectiveness to be assessed with greater confidence than on the basis of the studies taken individually. combine the outcomes, leaving the less satisfactory method of counting which studies did and did not find an effect.
 Of greatest current interest are the studies which compared an intervention against a no-intervention control group rather than against another intervention.
 Of such studies which looked for this outcome, four found the intervention further reduced drinking and four did not.
 Of the similar studies which measured negative consequences of drinking, four found intervention further reduced these, and two did not.
 Concerning injuries in particular, these were further reduced by intervention in two studies, but not in another.
 Combining these categories, six studies found that intervention further reduced drinking and/or drink related consequences, but four did not.